-From 2015 to 2016 the amount of the Own Funds increased by EUR 177 millions.
+From 2016 to 2017 the amount of the Own Funds increased by EUR 274 millions.
 The economic profits generated net of the dividends payable led to the increased level of Own Funds.
 Profitable new business as well as favourable development of operating assumptions supported this development.
-Additionally the transaction price of the Italian businesses was in excess of the Own Funds contribution from the business.

 According to Solvency II requirements, there are defined limits for the allowance of different capital classes.
 Tier 1 is the capital of the highest quality and can be fully used to cover the ECR.
-The composition of Own Funds has changed compared to last year due to the repayment of EUR 250 millions of restricted Tier 1 subordinated debt.
+The composition of Own Funds has remained stable compared to last year.
+No new subordinated debt was issued.
 As both Tier 1 restricted (20% of the total Tier 1 capital) and Tier 2 / Tier 3 (50% of ECR in total, 15% of ECR Tier 3 capital) allowance limits are not exceeded, the whole amount of available Own Funds can be used to cover the ECR.